 Tottenham Hotspur (Spurs) Football Club is located in North London.
 The club is also known as Spurs.
 Tottenham's home ground is White Hart Lane.
 The club motto is Audere est Facere (To dare is to do).

-Kasey Keller's fine display in Saturday's draw at Chelsea has earned him a place in Opta Index's Team of the Week.
+Kasey Keller's magnificent display at Bolton at least had some reward - he was named in Opta Index's Team of the Week.

 Opta Index Premiership Team of the Week

 Matches played 22-24th March 2003